Where to Kayak and Paddle Board in Vero Beach

-South Wind Route: Not a lot of cover from wind here, so please be mindful of how the wind might change while you’re out.
+South Wind Route: Not a lot of cover from the wind here, so please be mindful of how the wind might change while you’re out.
 It’s a good practice to always head into the wind first and get a nice ride back.
-Although, it’s not uncommon to see manatee in this area, wouldn’t plan on it.
+Although, it’s not uncommon to see a manatee in this area, wouldn’t plan on it.

 North Wind Route: Pretty much the same as above.
-No real destinations beside the small islands nearby.
+No real destinations besides the small islands nearby.
 All other destinations are about 5 miles out, more than we’d recommend for new or intermediate paddlers.

 - Riverside Park Google Maps Link